Lepetere/clarango/README.md

 ## Bugs

 If you find bugs or are missing a feature open an issue or feel free to pull request!
+If you like it give us a :star:

 ## License